-Portuguese Law provides for some situations in which the taxpayers may benefit from fine reductions.
+Portuguese law provides for some situations in which the taxpayers may benefit from fine reductions.

-If the fine is paid at the taxpayer's request, he or she will benefit from a reduction of the fine, which can go from 12.5% of the minimum applicable fine up to 75% of the minimum applicable fine, depending on the stage of the administrative tax offence proceedings.
+If the fine is paid at the taxpayer's request, they will benefit from a reduction of the fine, which can go from 12.5% of the minimum applicable fine up to 75% of the minimum applicable fine, depending on the stage of the administrative tax offence proceedings.